AxelVivite/meeting-ai-test/README.md

 ```

 In the frontend folder:
 ```
 npm install
 ```

 ### Executing programs

-With venv running at root:
+With venv running in the backend folder:
 ```
 python manage.py runserver
 ```

 In the frontend folder:
 ```
 npm run build
 npm run preview